...

 Required Documents for Applying to Universities in Germany

-The application process is centralized through an organization called Uni-Assist, which collaborates with numerous German universities.
+The application process is centralized through an organization called Uni-Assist, having collaborations with various German universities.
 The fee for the initial application is €75, with each subsequent application costing €15.
 Additional requirements include:

 • Language proficiency certificates in English or German